MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/replication/monitor-long-running-transactions-and-log-growth.md

 ---
-title: SQL Transaction log grows due to long running transactions
+title: SQL Transaction log grows due to long-running transactions
-description: This article helps you monitor the transaction log growth caused by long running transactions and terminate those transactions if necessary for a database with Change Data Capture (CDC) enabled. ms.date: 06/15/2023 ms.custom: sap:Change data capture ms.reviewer: abhtiwar, jopilov, mathoma
+description: This article helps you monitor the transaction log growth caused by long-running transactions and terminate those transactions if necessary for a database with Change Data Capture (CDC) enabled. ms.date: 06/15/2023 ms.custom: sap:Change data capture ms.reviewer: abhtiwar, jopilov, mathoma
 author: abhimantiwari
 ms.author: v-sidong
 ---
-# SQL Transaction log grows due to long running transactions when you use Change Data Capture
+# SQL Transaction log grows due to long-running transactions when you use Change Data Capture

-This article helps you monitor and resolve the problem where you notice continuous transaction log growth due to long running transactions for a database with Change Data Capture (CDC) enabled.
+This article helps you monitor and resolve the problem where you notice continuous transaction log growth due to long-running transactions for a database with Change Data Capture (CDC) enabled.

 ## Symptoms